 b) Combine your <CERTIFICATE_NEW_NAME>.crt file and the <KEY_NAME>.key file into a single PKCS12 file - To do this, open a command-line shell and enter the following command:

 openssl pkcs12 -inkey <KEY_NAME>.key -in <CERTIFICATE_NEW_NAME>.crt -export -out combined.pkcs12

 c) Create a <PASSWORD> when asked, verify it when prompted and make a note of it.

-d) Copy the file combined.pkcs12 from wherever it was generated into the <INSTALL_DIR>/server/bin directory of your server.
+d) Copy the file combined.pkcs12 from wherever it was generated into the bin folder of your overlay directory.
+You can find this under

 If you use a Windows server, you might enter a command that resembles this: